-And until you personally experience the pain, I’m not sure we can fully comprehend.
-I’m still am no where close to relating.
+Until you experience the pain, I’m not sure we can fully comprehend it.
+I’m still am nowhere close to relating.
 What am I referring to?
-The great divide that still exists in our workplaces, our schools, our neighborhoods and yep…right here at the place I call home.
-I don’t think I can fully wrap my arms around the hatred…but this I know
+The great divide that still exists due to color in our workplaces, our schools, our neighborhoods, and yep…right here at the place I call home.
+A complete lack of understanding of God’s color book.
+I️ don’t think I can fully wrap my arms around the hatred…but this I know

 As a white family raising a black child, we knew we would face some criticism.
 I just don’t think we expected our critics to be so young.
 And even in a city that promotes itself with the motto Keep Austin Weird, there is discrimination.